 Use common sense.
 If you feel any snags or rough spots on your teeth, let us know, and we can smooth those areas before they become a problem.
 Dental bonding is as easy to repair as it is to place.
 Do not put off a visit to our Lake Forest practice – it is often a quick fix!

-Don’t chew the wrong things
+To Preserve Your Dental Bonding, Don’t chew the wrong things

 Avoid biting directly onto hard, chewy, or tough foods with the bonded tooth.
 Over time, this direct force could weaken and break the bonding (which is not as strong as porcelain).
 Instead, cut up foods and try biting on the opposite side of your mouth.